Japanese gunboat Saga: Service record

-During the World War I, Saga accompanied the main Japanese fleet to Shandong Province, China at the Siege of Tsingtao (25 September-16 November 1914) against the forces of Imperial Germany as part of Japanese’ contribution to the Allied cause under the Anglo-Japanese Alliance.
+During the World War I, Saga accompanied the main Japanese fleet to Shandong Province, China at the Siege of Tsingtao (25 September–16 November 1914) against the forces of Imperial Germany as part of Japanese’ contribution to the Allied cause under the Anglo-Japanese Alliance.
 Subsequently, she was transferred to the Japanese Second Fleet and assigned to patrols in the South China Sea.

 In September 1924, Saga was reassigned to the Japanese First Fleet.
 Commander Chūichi Nagumo served as captain from 20 March 1926 to 15 October 1926.
 She was reassigned to the Japanese Third Fleet from June 1931, joining the 11th Sentai in October 1937 after the Marco Polo Bridge Incident and the start of hostilities in the Second Sino-Japanese War.
 From 15 December 1938 to 20 October 1939, she was captained by Commander Tamotsu Oishi.
 From November 1939, she was assigned to the Second China Expeditionary Fleet in southern China.

-At the time of the attack on Pearl Harbor, Saga was based at Guangdong and was assigned to the Japanese invasion force for the Battle of Hong Kong, where she was based afterwards.
+At the time of the Attack on Pearl Harbor, Saga was based at Guangdong and was assigned to the Japanese invasion force for the Battle of Hong Kong, where she was based afterwards.
 She was sunk by a sea mine on 26 September 1944 off Hong Kong, and later refloated and towed back to Hong Kong for repairs.
-On 22 January 1945, while still in dock for repairs, she was destroyed during an air raid, probably by USAAF 14th Air Force Consolidated B-24 Liberators.
+On 22 January 1945, while still in dock for repairs, she was destroyed during an air raid, probably by United States Army Air Forces 14th Air Force Consolidated B-24 Liberators.
 She was struck from the navy list on 20 March 1945.